USS Colahan: 1950-1966

 Colahan was decommissioned and stricken from the Naval Vessel Register on 1 August 1966.
 She was sunk as target off California on 18 December 1966.

+As a sidenote, Colahan appears in the opening credits of the 1954 MGM film 'Men of the Fighting Lady' while underway alongside an aircraft carrier during high lining personnel between the 2 ships.

 Awards

 Colahan received eight battle stars for World War II service, and five for Korean War service.